NYU-RTS/rts-docs/docs/hpc/05_submitting_jobs/01_slurm_submitting_jobs.md

 Do not specify partitions manually, except for preemption which is described later.
 :::

-## Resource limits and restrictions
+## Resource Limits and Restrictions
 Jobs within the same partition cannot exceed their assigned resources (`QOSGrpGRES`).
 User GPU Quotas: Each user has a total GPU quota of 24 GPUs for jobs with wall time < 48 hours (`QOSMaxGRESPerUser`).

 Non-stakeholders to temporarily use stakeholder resources (a stakeholder group to temporarily use another group’s resources).
 Stakeholders retain normal access to their own resources.
 If non-stakeholders (or other stakeholders) are using them, their jobs may be preempted (canceled) once stakeholders submit new jobs.
 Public users are allowed to use stakeholder resources only with preemption partitions.
 Refer to the section below for details on preemptible jobs.